 Three maternity units will be included in the study.
-They will be selected purposively based on their size, calculated through annual number of births.
-Units' size and geographic situation have also been shown to be correlated with CTG interpretation skills.
-We will recruit one small unit (fewer than 2000 births/year), one medium unit (2000-5000 births/year) and one large unit (more than 5000 births/year).
+They will be selected purposively based on their size, calculated though annual number of births.
+Units' size and geographic situation have also been shown to be correlated with CTG interpretation skills.35 We will recruit one small unit (fewer than 2,000 births/year), one medium unit (2,000 to 5,000 births/year), and one large unit (more than 5,000 births/year).
 We will also take into account the geographic situation of the hospital.
 The objective of this sampling strategy is to understand CTG processes and practices and their variations in practice.